IulyN1/dom-sql-js/README.md

 -   **createTrigger(event)** - Create a trigger on an element.
 -   **executeTrigger(event)** - Execute a trigger manually.

-Each of these methods returns a chainable object that can be used for further operations.
+Each of these methods returns a chainable object that can be used for further operations (like in the create trigger example).